“Feng ge!” Qiao Qiao shouted through the door, knocking fiercely on it. “Come out here!”

 Chen Yi nodded.

 “Shouldn’t the sign already be in?”
-Qiao Qiao asked, swinging her pen back and forth between her fingers.
+Qiao Qiao asked, twirling her pen back and forth between her fingers.

 “It’s a surprise,” Tang Feng said, letting out a secretive smile.